ignite/cli/docs/contributing/technical-setup.md

 ## Install Go

-Follow the steps in [Install Starport](../guide/install.md) docs to install Starport and Go.
+Follow the steps in [Install Ignite CLI](../guide/install.md) docs to install Ignite CLI and Go.